Most competitive in industry - Flat rate available

 Ephrata Washington Disassembly Center, Ephrata, WA.

-Full visitor accommodations (hotel, scheduled air service, taxi and rental car)
+Full visitor accommodations (hotel, scheduled air service (within 90 miles, taxi and rental car)

 Hangars capable of housing up to 747 size aircraft

 Special Economic Conditions

 Competitor to desert storage in Southwest region of the United States.

 SONICO, INC. provides third party flightline maintenance for many operators.
 Hangar facilities exist for both narrow body and wide body aircraft maintenance.
 With thirty to sixty days advance notice, Sonico is capable of performing major checks for clients on many of these aircraft models.

 In addition, Sonico is willing to perform smaller specialized maintenance services such as interior change outs, engine exchanges and fuselage lap joint maintenance.

 Federal Aviation Administration DAR and DER representatives are available should customers wish such service.
 Alternatively, customers may wish to perform their own inspection, or arrange with Sonico for inspection and aircraft release.

 Ground support equipment lists are available upon request.Click herefor GSE rates.